BFletchall/Project-4---Group-4---Machine-Learning/README.md

  - Can a new model with a minimum of 80% accuracy be created from the current historical data?
 - How should WWC Inc. change their bid strategy based on this data?

-Below are the steps taken to setup and run the model.
+Below are the steps taken to set up and run the model.

 ## **1. Collection and Data Preparation**
-We prepared the collected data by revieweing all fields available via the new WWC data collection tool, and included only relevant fields.
+We prepared the collected data by reviewing all fields available via the new WWC data collection tool, and included only relevant fields.

 | Field                                   | Definition                                                                                | Relevant to Project? |
 |-----------------------------------------|--------------------------------------------------------------------------------------------|----------------------|